cbepx-me/anbernic-game-manager/README.md

 Backup and restore save data with one click.

+## 🤝 Contributing

+Contributions are welcome!
+Please read CONTRIBUTING.md for guidelines.

 ## 📄 License

 This project is licensed under the MIT License – see the LICENSE file for details.